By Rebecca Serle, A tear-jerker but not a romantic chick lit novel

 See In Five Years on Amazon.

 When I first heard about the plot of In Five Years, I thought it was going to be something similar to The Family Man, which is a movie I’ve always liked.
 It’s a Nicholas Cage movie where a Wall Street executive gets a glimpse of another life he could be living.
 It leads to rediscovering an old flame and it challenges his perception and values.
-It’s a lighthearted, fun and a little romantic.
+It’s lighthearted, fun and a little romantic.

 In Five Years, goes in a different direction.
 I don’t want to give anything away, but if you’re hoping for some romance and internal reflection, this is not that.
 Dannie is prestige-obsessed and clearly an elitist.
 When the book ends, she’s still basically the same person.

 In general, the main cast of characters are all very standard, nondescript upscale rom-com caricatures.
 The hot hedge fund guy.
 The cold corporate lawyer woman.
 The wealthy heiress who owns an art gallery.
 The blond Adonis architect.
 They love brunch, small wine bars, walking on the High Line, good sex, fancy restaurants and live in fully renovated, modern apartments.
 So the beginning is mostly sort of superficial and devoid of personality.
-If you told me a Restoration Hardware catalog became sentient and tried to write a book, I’d be something like that.
+If you told me a Restoration Hardware catalog became sentient and tried to write a book, it would be something like that.

 In the second half, there’s a soapy plot turn and there’s an element of cleverness in the way it plays out in the end.
 I would argue that it doesn’t really stand up to scrutiny, but the ending will tug at your heartstrings regardless.
 The second half of the book gets better, as the book’s focus shifts from one-dimensional characters going fancy things to actual plot progression.